Talpur dynasty: Sohrabani Talpurs of Khairpur

 Rustam ruled until 1842, when he in turn was replaced by Mir Ali Murad.
 Ali Murad helped the British in 1845 during the Turki campaign, but was later accused of plotting against the British, and so was stripped of his lands in upper Sindh.
 The remaining land under his control consisted mostly of Khairpur city, and its immediate environs.
 During the 1857 Sepoy Mutiny, Ali Murad sided which the British, and prevented rebels from seizing the Shikarpur jail and treasury.
 In 1866, the British promised to recognize any future successors as rightful rulers of Khairpur.
 Ali Murad's rule went on uninterrupted until his death in 1894.

 Ali Murad was succeeded by his second son, Mir Faiz Muhammad Khan, who died in 1909.
 He was in turn succeeded by his son, Mir Sir Imam Bakhsh Khan Talpur, who aided the British war effort during World War I, and was thus awarded the honorary title Lieutenant-Colonel in 1918.
-He died in 1921, and was succeeded by His Highness Mir Ali Nawaz Khan.
-Under his rule, the feudal Cherr system of forced labour was abolished, while new canals were laid for irrigation.
+He died in 1921, and was succeeded by His Highness Mir Ali Nawaz Khan..

 Mir Ali Nawaz Khan died in 1935, and was succeeded by Mir Faiz Muhammad Khan II, who had suffered from an unstable and nervous affliction, then became nominal leader.
 The Khairpur government instituted a council of regency under local ministers and ordered the Mir to live outside the state.
 After a period of twelve years, and shortly before the transfer of power, he abdicated in favour of his minor son George Ali Murad Khan in July 1947.
 The state acceded to the Dominion of Pakistan in October that year, and merged into West Pakistan in 1955.